-If it looks familiar, it is because this 1930s Connell, Ward and Lucas modernist house in Worcester Park, Kingston Upon Thames, Surrey was available for rental once.
+Originally offered for sale last year, this 1930s Connell, Ward and Lucas modernist house in Worcester Park, Kingston Upon Thames, Surrey is back with new photos and a new agent.

-I don’t know its history in the intervening years, but comparing the photos doesn’t show a great deal of difference.
+I don’t know its history in the intervening years since being offered for rent, but comparing the photos doesn’t show a great deal of difference.
 If anything, the house looks a little more appealing, although that might be down to the agent’s photos.
 They really can make a difference.

 Regardless of the finish, this is still a wonderful piece of grade II-listed architecture.